Best Fixed Mount VHF Marine Radio Reviews – Complete Guide and Best Picks for 2018

 In the light of this saying, I guess no wise boater/angler would dare venture into the deep sea minus a way of contacting the shore and other boats.
 That’s where the best VHF marine radios come in.

 I have already discussed the best handheld VHF marine radios in another article.
-Today, we’ll be looking at powerful gadgets that allow you to transmit even further and with much more reliability.
+Today, we’ll be looking at great gadgets that allow you to transmit even further and with much more reliability.

 Standard Horizon GX2200B